ndanumungata/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.
 The 8-firstdelete deletes the file betty.
 The 9-firstdirdeletion script deletes the my_first_directory.
+The 10-back script changes the working directory to the previous one.